LuisFilipe236/Storage-Helper-SAS-Tool/README.md

 <b>v1.0.4:</b>
 Changes:
-- Removed support for Storage SDK v11.x and the option to select SDK v11.x / v12.x from interface
+- Removed support for Storage SDK v11.x and the option to select SDK v11.x / v12.x from interface;
-- Removed Api-Version parameter from interface - not used on SDK v12.x and not supported on Cosmo Table
+- Removed Api-Version parameter from interface - not used on SDK v12.x and not supported on Cosmos Table;
-- Removed Table Name field as query parameter from interface (on right gorup ComboBoxes)
+- Removed Table Name field as query parameter from interface (on right gorup ComboBoxes);
-- Corrected the Queue, Table and BlobSnapshot Service SAS Regeneration
+- Corrected the Queue, Table and BlobSnapshot Service SAS Regeneration;
+- Added Notes, URI, and link to test SAS on browser, on Regenerated output, in UrlEncecoded and UrlDecoded formats;

 <b>v1.0.3:</b>
 Changes: